 - IT specialists work together with occupational health and facilities managers, before building Wi-Fi / 3G / 4G / 5G working environments in an office: assessing the risks and ensuring all reasonable measures are taken to create a safer working environment.

 We work closely with the leading research institutions worldwide to ensure we are at the forefront of the latest research.
 We also capture the most recent legislative changes, and the current biologically-based medical recommendations in order to provide this crucial information to wireless technology users.

-All our work is aligned to the guidance issued by the Vienna Medical Association, the Council of Europe, RNCNIRP and Building Biology Standards SBM-2015.
+All our work is aligned to the guidance issued by the Vienna Medical Association, the Council of Europe, RNCNIRP, Building Biology Standards SBM-2015 and EUROPAEM EMF 2016.

 Feel free to share our information card with others in your family, schools or organisation as they join the conversation.